VCadenasu/holbertonschool-shell/basics/README.md

 1. ls: list the actual directory.
 2. cd: change the directory
 3. ls -l: list the actual directory in a long format.
+4. ls -la: long list the directory with hidden elements.